Symmetry invariance of conservation laws of partial differential equations: Introduction

 Conservation laws have several important uses in the study of partial differential equations (PDEs), especially for determining conserved quantities and constants of motion, detecting integrability and linearizations, finding potentials and nonlocally-related systems, as well as checking the accuracy of numerical solution methods.

-For any PDE system of normal type, regardless of whether a Lagrangian exists, the conservation laws admitted by the system can be found by a direct method \cite{AncBlu97,AncBlu02a,AncBlu02b} which is computationally similar to Lie's method for finding the symmetries \cite{Olv,1stbook,2ndbook} admitted by the system.
-The method for conservation laws is based on the standard result that there is a direct correspondence between conservation laws and multipliers whenever a PDE system can be expressed in a solved form in terms of a set of leading derivatives.
+For any PDE system, regardless of whether a Lagrangian exists, the conservation laws admitted by the system can be found by a direct computational method \cite{AncBlu97,AncBlu02a,AncBlu02b} which is similar to Lie's method for finding the symmetries \cite{Olv,1stbook,2ndbook} admitted by the system.
+The method for conservation laws uses a characteristic form involving multipliers and is based on the standard result \cite{Alo,Vin,Olv,Anc-review} that there is a direct correspondence between conservation laws and multipliers whenever a PDE system can be expressed in a solved form in terms of a set of leading derivatives.
 This is the same property used by Lie's method for symmetries.
-In particular, all multipliers can be found by solving a linear system of determining equations which consists of the adjoint of the symmetry determining equations \cite{Olv,AncBlu97,AncBlu02a,AncBlu02b} plus additional equations analogous to Helmholtz conditions \cite{AncBlu97,AncBlu02a,AncBlu02b}.
-For each solution of this determining system, a corresponding conservation law can be obtained by various direct integration methods \cite{2ndbook,BluCheAnc,Anc-review}.
+In particular, all multipliers can be found by solving a linear system of determining equations which consists of the adjoint of the symmetry determining equations \cite{Vin,Olv,AncBlu97,AncBlu02a,AncBlu02b,Anc-review} plus additional equations analogous to Helmholtz conditions \cite{Vin,AncBlu97,AncBlu02a,AncBlu02b,Anc-review}.
+For each solution of this determining system, a corresponding conservation law can be obtained by various direct integration methods \cite{2ndbook,Anc-review}.
 Consequently, the problem of finding all conservation laws is reduced to a kind of adjoint of the problem of finding all symmetries.

-In the case when a PDE system has a Lagrangian formulation, the symmetry determining equations constitute a self-adjoint linear system, and the multiplier determining system becomes the same as the determining equations for variational symmetries \cite{2ndbook,BluCheAnc}.
+In the case when a PDE system has a Lagrangian formulation, the symmetry determining equations constitute a self-adjoint linear system, and the multiplier determining system becomes the same as the determining equations for variational symmetries \cite{Vin,Olv,2ndbook,BluCheAnc}.
 Hence, the conservation laws admitted by a Lagrangian PDE system can be found without the need to use the Lagrangian (and without the awkward need to consider ``gauge terms'' in the definition of variational symmetries).